 New Orleans Wedding Venues

-The New Orleans area features an incredible array of wedding venue choices, and it's safe to say that in terms of finding a location that appeals to your particular tastes and vision, there's something for everyone here.
-While it's difficult for me to pick a few (or even a few dozen) favorites, and downright impossible for me to predict what might appeal to you, here are some observations on a few that you should check out if you are still in the process of making this choice.
+The New Orleans area features an incredible array of wedding venue choices, and it's safe to say that in terms of finding a location that appeals to your particular tastes and vision for your event, there's something for everyone here.
+While it's difficult for me to pick a few (or even a few dozen) favorites, and downright impossible for me to predict what might appeal to you, here are some observations on a few that should definitely be on your list of locations to check out if you are still in the process of making this choice.

 Southern Oaks Plantation